andriesfc/h2database-tool/README.md

 You will find the executable(s), (one for windows, and one for unix/linux) under `app/build/install/h2` folder.

+#### Installation

+I find the easiest installation method is too just to add the `app/build/install/h2/bin` on your path.
+Most commands have defaults optional values which can be changed via [environment variables](#configuration).

 ### Native Executable (via GraalVM)

 > **NB**: You should have a _GraalVM_ toolchain installed